drashland/website-v2/docs/drash/v2.x/2_tutorials/3_servers/3_using_in_deploy.md

 server.run()
 ```

-What you need to do is change the value of `hostname`, from `"localhost"` to `""`, and example git diff would look like so:
+To use this Drash application with Deno Deploy, all you need to do is change the value of `hostname` from `"localhost"` to `""`.
+For example:

 ```diff
 const server = new Drash.Server({